mbucchia/OpenXR-Eye-Trackers/README.md

 For troubleshooting, the log file can be found at `%LocalAppData%\OpenXR-Eye-Trackers\OpenXR-Eye-Trackers.log`.

+## Developers

+To learn how to use the API layer in your application, and ship with eye tracking support that will work on HP Reverb G2 Omnicept, Varjo Aero, Meta Quest Pro, Pimax Crystal and Vive Pro Eye, check out the [Developers](https://github.com/mbucchia/OpenXR-Eye-Trackers/wiki/Developers) wiki!

 ## Donate

 Donations are welcome and totally optional.
 Please use [my GitHub sponsorship page](https://github.com/sponsors/mbucchia) to make one-time or recurring donations!